cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/upload-image.md

 ## Translated images

 If you have an image with text in different languages, you can upload it so it's displayed automatically on a translated version of the page.
+1. The image on the English page must have the _- -en_ suffix (for example, _- -en.jpg_)
-Use the same language-specific suffix that is used for PDFs (for example, _--es_ for Spanish).
+2. Use the same language-specific suffix that is used for PDFs (for example, _- -es_ for Spanish).
 If there is not a language-specific image, the site will default to the English version.

-Use the regular upload process to add your translated image with the appropriate suffix.
+3. Use the regular upload process to add your translated image with the appropriate suffix.